-- 1 < or > to SSA
+1 or to ssa.

 - 2 Press the Menu Select button directly below SSA.

-The display shows the Site Alert screen.

-The display shows Sending req.
+The display shows the Site Alert screen. - 3 or to Stop Alert and press the Menu Select button directly below Sel.
+The display shows the Select Site screen.